kubernetes/website/content/en/docs/setup/production-environment/windows/user-guide-windows-nodes.md

 On the Windows node you target, this step will:
-  * Enable Windows Server containers role (and reboot)
+  1. Enable Windows Server containers role (and reboot)
-  * Download and install the chosen container runtime
+  1. Download and install the chosen container runtime
+  1. Download all needed container images
-  * Download Kubernetes binaries and add them to the `$PATH` environment variable
+  1. Download Kubernetes binaries and add them to the `$PATH` environment variable
-  * Download CNI plugins based on the selection made in the Kubernetes Configuration file
+  1. Download CNI plugins based on the selection made in the Kubernetes Configuration file
-  * (Optionally) Generate a new SSH key which is required to connect to the control-plane ("Master") node during joining
+  1. (Optionally) Generate a new SSH key which is required to connect to the control-plane ("Master") node during joining
       {{< note >}}
       For the SSH key generation step, you also need to add the generated public SSH key to the `authorized_keys` file on your (Linux) control-plane node.
 You only need to do this once.
 The script prints out the steps you can follow to do this, at the end of its output.
       {{< /note >}}